 Carpenter Hall 118

-The School of Design and Construction (SDC) offers collaborative learning experiences for students in architecture, interior design, landscape architecture, and construction management to design and construct places in our environment.
+The School of Design and Construction (SDC) offers collaborative learning experiences for students in architecture, interior design, landscape architecture, construction management, and construction engineering to design and construct places in our environment.
 The integrated model teaches students the skill sets required for their chosen design major while giving students a substantial advantage when entering the job market.

-Programs of study in the SDC lead to the following degrees: a Bachelor of Science in Architectural Studies (a four-year pre-professional degree) followed by a one-, two-, or three-year professional Master of Architecture degree that is accredited by the National Architectural Accreditation Board (NAAB); a Bachelor of Arts in Interior Design accredited by the Council for Interior Design Accreditation (CIDA); a Bachelor of Landscape Architecture accredited by the American Society of Landscape Architects (ASLA); and a Bachelor of Science in Construction Management (a four-year degree) that is accredited by the American Council for Construction Education (ACCE).
-The SDC also offers a Master of Arts in Interior Design.
+Programs of study in the SDC lead to the following degrees: a Bachelor of Science in Architectural Studies (a four-year pre-professional degree) followed by a one-, two-, or three-year professional Master of Architecture degree that is accredited by the National Architectural Accreditation Board (NAAB); a Bachelor of Arts in Interior Design accredited by the Council for Interior Design Accreditation (CIDA) and a Master of Arts in Interior Design ; a Bachelor of Landscape Architecture accredited by the Landscape Architecture Accreditation Board (LAAB) ; and a Bachelor of Science in Construction Management (a four-year degree) that is accredited by the American Council for Construction Education (ACCE), and a Bachelor of Science in Construction Engineering in conjunction with Civil Engineering.

-Students in the SDC should also expect to participate in a senior portfolio review and/or capstone project presentation prior to graduation.
+Students in the SDC also participate in a senior portfolio review and/or capstone project presentation prior to graduation.
 These experiences are unique networking opportunities for graduating students to interact with design and construction professionals, and to receive feedback on their existing portfolios or projects.

 A variety of student clubs and organizations provide students with linkages to their professional counterparts.
-Student organizations with chapters at the SDC include the American Institute of Architecture Students (AIAS); Alpha Rho Chi; American Society of Interior Designers (ASID); American Society of Landscape Architects (ASLA); Associated Students of Construction Management (ASCM); Sigma Lamda Chi; the Design Build Institute of America (DBIA); and Mechanical Contractors Association of America (MCAA).
+Student organizations with chapters at the SDC include the American Institute of Architecture Students (AIAS); Alpha Rho Chi; American Society of Interior Designers (ASID); American Society of Landscape Architects (ASLA); Associated Students of Construction Management (ASCM); Associated General Contractors of America (AGC); the Design Build Institute of America (DBIA); and Mechanical Contractors Association of America (MCAA).